calebjmatthews/NewSummer/concept-v2.md

 X Inventory component
 X More compact and expressful number display
 X Autoplanting, harvesting, and collecting
-_ State-based dialogue for travelers
+X State-based dialogue for travelers
 _ Pixel graphics for different cultivars
 _ Icon for each cultivar
 _ Pixel graphics linked with traits